ErpNetDocs/tech/advanced/concepts/aggregates.md

 # Aggregates

-## What are Aggregates?
+## What are аggregates?

-"Aggregate is a pattern in Domain-Driven Design.
+'Aggregate is a pattern in domain-driven design.
 A DDD aggregate is a cluster of domain objects that can be treated as a single unit.
 An example may be an order and its line-items, these will be separate objects, but it's useful to treat the order (together with its line items) as a single aggregate."

 https://martinfowler.com/bliki/DDD_Aggregate.html